-Working in collaboration with the Research on the Conservation of Photograph's project team and the Harry Ransom Center at the University of Texas at Austin, scientists from the GCI's Environmental Research section designed, tested, and installed a new protective enclosure for the first photograph.
+Working in collaboration with the project team and the Harry Ransom Center at the University of Texas at Austin, scientists from the GCI designed, tested, and installed a new protective enclosure for the first photograph.

 The high-tech protective enclosure not only helps to preserve the photograph in a nitrogen atmosphere, free of oxygen, but it also makes use of a highly sophisticated set of sensors to guard the work against any changes to its protective atmosphere.

 This one-day symposium took place at the GCI in January 2006 and was attended by seventy-five participants including conservators, conservation scientists, dealers, appraisers, and curators.
 The focus of the event was a discussion of results from the ongoing collaboration between the project team and Boston-based independent conservator Paul Messier to characterize certain features of twentieth-century photographic paper.